Prompt caching API

-Implementing Prompt Cache in your LLM stack
+Implementing a prompt caching API in your LLM stack

 1. Create an API key